sfindeisen/esdemo/README.md

 java -jar ./es-demo-1.0.0-SNAPSHOT-war-exec.jar
 ```

-This will run an embedded Tomcat.
-Point your browser to http://localhost:8080/esdemo .
+This will start an embedded Tomcat instance.
+Point your browser to <http://localhost:8080/esdemo>.

 ## Troubleshooting

-1. View the Tomcat log file.
+1. View the Tomcat log file (it should be visible on the console).
 2. View the [status tab](http://localhost:8080/esdemo/status)
 3. Fiddle with `src/main/java/com/eisenbits/esdemo/Constants.java`.
 The file contains various settings, including: ElasticSearch host and port, index name.